shermanding/Applied-QR-Projects/README.md

-# projects
+# Projects
-Repository of projects
+Repository of projects done with institutions for research